RabindraManandhar/IoT-Data-Pipeline/README.md

         - Confirm RuuviTags are powered and broadcasting
         - Place RuuviTags closer to the ESP32 during testing
         - Check if the RuuviTags are using a supported data format (usually format 5)

-    - Flash partition Issue

-        When the compiled binary size exceeds the available space in the flash partition, it gives overflow error.
-To fix this issue,
-        - Reduce the size of the binary
-        - Increase the size of the partition

-        Increasing the size of the partition is more straightforward.
-We'll need to create a custom partition table that increases the size of the factory partition.

-        In ESP-IDF, partition table define how flash memory is allocated.
-It is configured by enabling Partition Table in the menu configuration.
-        ```bash
-        >> idf.py menuconfig
-        ```
-        This opens a menu configuration window.
-In the menuconfig interface:
-        - Navigate to `Partition Table` → `Partition Table`
-        - Enable `Custom partition table CSV`
-        - Save the configuration and exit

-        After enabling `Custom partition table CSV`, you need to create a `partitions.csv` with proper partition sizes in the esp32/ruuvitag_gateway/main directory.
-You can use the example partitions.csv file given in the project.

 2. MQTT Issues